Modularization of Applications: An Architectural Overview

 Multiplexing Read Replicas are a simple solution since writing is still performed by a single node.
 All the remaining nodes specialize in read-only.

 When read replicas aren’t enough, we use multi-master techniques, if possible.
 Each database vendor provides their own way of doing it, and the process might not be available in the cloud unless a custom installation is used.

-Using Unstructured storage alleviates the read problem, since it duplicates the scheme alongside the data.
+Using Unstructured storage alleviates the real problem since it duplicates the scheme alongside the data.
 This allows faster storage, since there is no need to migrate or handle scheme incompatibilities.
-This is why these are often associated with webscale or NoSql hasthtags.
+This is why these are often associated with webscale or NoSql hashtags.

 Sharding is the last of the main techniques discussed here, which splits the data between logical reproducible factors.
 Database nodes sometimes implement this type of sharding functions internally or require you to create the logic yourself.
 It can be as simple as having all user data in a single node and all media files split by type of content.

 - D:2 Read Replicas

 The last factor in this overview describes how the code that creates the system is stored and how it interacts.

 Applications are complex systems that require maintenance.
 Therefore, the way in which the maintenance technicians interact with the system is an important factor that must also be taken into account when designing the architecture.

 Version Control Systems allows you to store snapshot information about when and why a change has been made in the system.
 The more cohesive and centralized, the bigger the picture.
 The Single Repository usually allows a faster pace of development since sync repositories are often tedious.